 The uniforms our military men and women wear are a symbol of their hard work and dedication to protecting our country.
-Unlike dress uniforms, many service members' daily service uniform is subjected to oil, grease, dirt, and normal wear and tear.
+Unlike dress uniforms, many daily service uniforms or cammies are subjected to oil, grease, dirt, along with normal wear and tear.
 If you are in charge of military laundry duty at your house, it is critical to handle these garments properly.

 Use the Right Type of Detergent

-Even if the service member is not deployed but is serving on a base on American soil, his or her uniform is designed to provide comfort, durability, and protection by reducing visibility in the ultraviolet and infrared spectrum.
+Even if the service member is not deployed and is serving on a base on American soil, his or her uniform is designed to provide comfort, durability, and protection by reducing visibility in the ultraviolet and infrared spectrum.
 All of these components are taken into consideration during the manufacturing of the fabric used for the uniforms.
-The United States Armed Forces has restricted the use of chemicals like optical brighteners in the manufacturing of uniforms since 1984.
+The United States Armed Forces currently restricts the use of chemicals like optical brighteners in the manufacturing of uniforms.

-Hunters have long known to avoid detergents that contain optical brighteners allow fabrics to gather ultraviolet energy.
+Hunters have long known to avoid detergents that contain optical brighteners that allow fabrics to gather ultraviolet energy.
 The UV light is released from the fabric in a bright band of blue that game animals can see.
-The same principal applies military uniforms and night vision gear.
-It's also a good idea to avoid highly perfumed detergents that can be easily detected.
+The same principle applies to military uniforms and night vision gear.
+It's also a good idea to avoid highly-perfumed detergents that can be easily detected.

 Select a laundry detergent that contains no brighteners/whiteners.
-Skip the products that advertise a bleach alternative or color-safe bleach is included because these ingredients whiten and brighten.
+(Bio-O-Kleen, Cheer Free, Charlie's Soap, Sun and Earth, and Seventh Generation Free & Clear are brand names free of brighteners.)
+Don't choose the products that advertise a bleach alternative or color-safe bleach in the formula because these ingredients whiten and brighten.

 Fabric softeners and dryer sheets also reduce the flame retardant qualities of the uniform fabric.

 High temperatures can be harsh on fabrics.
 Wash uniforms in cool or cold water and tumble dry on warm.
-If you choose to hang uniforms on a clothes line to dry, do not hang in direct sun which can fade the camouflage pattern.
+If you choose to hang uniforms on a clothesline to dry, do not hang them in direct sun which can fade the camouflage pattern.

-It is best to wash uniforms separately from other laundry to prevent dye transfer.
-Blue jeans and color clothes can bleed and the staining is difficult to remove.
+It is best to wash the cammies separately from the rest of the laundry to prevent dye transfer.
+Blue jeans and colored clothes can bleed and the staining is difficult to remove.

-For tough stains, use a commercial enzyme-based stain remover like Shout or Resolve.
-Work the stain remover into the fabric and allow to work for at least 15 minutes before washing.
+For tough stains, use a commercial enzyme-based stain remover.
+Work the stain remover into the fabric and allow it to work for at least 15 minutes before washing.
 No not use harsher chemicals like acetone or turpentine to attempt to remove stains.
 These chemicals will reduce the flame resistant qualities of the fabric.

 It is safe to use a professional dry cleaner for dress uniforms.
-Always clean promptly after wearing to prevent set-in stains.
-Store dress uniforms in cotton storage bags, not the plastic dry cleaning bags to prevent damage.
+Always clean promptly after wearing to prevent set-in stains and odor.
+Store dress uniforms in cotton storage bags, not the plastic dry cleaning bags to prevent damage from trapped moisture.

 Once your service to the country is completed, carefully store your uniforms, medals, and accessories for generations to come.